Life and Relationship

 Families could pray or chant together.
 They could read and discuss spiritual texts together.
 They could meditate in silence together.
 They could serve the less fortunate in society.
 Each home can vibrate with love and harmony.

 We should not, however, limit spirituality to these often-external aspects.
 One’s spirituality is not to be measured by how many seminars he attends, books he reads, meals he eats, or the number of hours he meditates.
-Our spirituality is measured by the degree our thoughts and behavior are aligned with the values of love, peace, nonviolence, selflessness, and true caring for the other.
+Our spirituality is measured by the degree to which our thoughts and behavior are aligned with the values of love, peace, nonviolence, selflessness, and true caring for the other.

 I have unfortunately throughout the years witnessed zealous spiritual aspirants who perceive their spouses, children, or parents as obstacles to their spiritual growth, believing that their spirituality is dependent upon their following seminars or meditating many hours.
 It is true that these activities can help, but they should never be reasons to lose our love for those who might consciously or subconsciously obstruct us.
 Love and selflessness are always the highest forms of spirituality.

 Distinguish between the other and his behavior

 All aspects of our physical and emotional being are in a constant state of change.
 Naturally, we will like some and dislike other aspects of our partner’s behavior.
 As we begin to see our partner as a spirit living in flesh, we begin to separate his or her behavior from his or her being.
 Our partner is a spiritual being who always deserves love and respect, but his or her behavior can be positive or negative, constructive or destructive, useful or not useful, uniting or separating, etc.

 When we distinguish between being and behavior, we can love being even if we cannot accept the behavior.
 We can talk about the other’s and our behavior as something separate from our being.
 Thus, we can correct ourselves and each other, while at the same time maintaining a deep love on the spiritual level.

 See the other as your teacher